junyuchen245/Poisson_Likelihood_Loss_pytorch/README.md

 # Poisson Likelihood loss function

-This is a pytorch implementation of the Poisson Likelihood loss function used for NM image reconstration [1].
+This is a pytorch implementation of the Poisson Likelihood loss function used for NM image reconstruction [1].

 <img src="https://github.com/junyuchen245/PoissonLikelihoodLoss_pytorch/blob/main/GetImage.png" width="300"/>